 Satoshi Nakamoto envisioned bitcoin as a peer-to-peer version of electronic money, one that could exist without any centralized third-party oversight.
-Today, bitcoin is one among the hundreds of available cryptocurrencies.
+According to professionals from companies like xCoins, bitcoin is one among the hundreds of available cryptocurrencies.
 Although Bitcoin has gained traction among trading speculators, many corporations and individuals are investing in blockchain technology with an eye to the future.
 Retail acceptance will be the most visible trend in this respect, especially in countries using cryptocurrency rather than fiat.

 A report by Eaton-Cardone, CIO of Global Risk Technologies, notes that 78% of retailers are inclined to adopt cryptocurrencies by 2023.
 It also reveals that the retail market for cryptocurrencies will grow from $80M to $2.3B within that time, a compound annual growth of 96.4%.
 In this article, we describe how Turkey and Venezuela are using cryptocurrency, and why higher adoption rates have started to occur in other countries using cryptocurrency.